datawithgladys/skin_lesion_diagnosis_classification/README.md

 - 3b - SMOTE for Diagnosis Classifier
 - 4a - Lesion Modelling and Evaluation
 - 4b - Diagnosis Modelling and Evaluation with Conclusion
+- 5a - Deployment of Lesion Classifier Using Tensorflow Serving
+- 5a - Deployment of Skin Classifier Using Tensorflow Serving

 #### Special Note
 Due to computational limitations, I ran notebooks 3a, 3b, 4a and 4b on AWS 'g4dn.4xlarge' EC2 instance with Ubuntu's Deep Learning AMI.